Articles

 2. Collective discussion

-An example of speed boat achieved by a multidisciplinary team with Klaxoon's Brainstorm app.
+An example of a Speed Boat retrospective realized by a cross-functional team with Klaxoon's Board.

-Paradise island or desert island, small yacht or liner... the visual representation the groups makes of the project will enable them from the start to take note of how they will get to grips with the project and discuss it!
+Paradise island or desert island, small yacht or cruise liner... the visual representation that the group makes of your project will allow its members to see from the outset how they will approach and discuss it.

 You can use this collaborative workshop in any context and at any time.